deighne/fuckball/README.md

 ## Status

 - Gerber files and Kicad are a prototype design; has not yet been printed.
 No guarantees!
 (There never are with open source any way)
-- 3D print file for the ball mount needs to be adjusted to match PCB constraints
-- Pinout on firmware does not match PCB
-- Base plate needs cutouts for boot and reset switches
 - Needs BOM, guide, etc. etc.

 ## Sources and Inspiration